-What is the best acrylic paint brand for artists or brands per se?
+What is the best acrylic paint brand for artists, crafters, sculptors?
 If you plan to take your art seriously (Kudos to you, by the way!) you need to take your materials seriously too.
 And for a lot of craft projects, good acrylics are essential, too!

 Acrylics have their advantages: unlike oils they don’t smell, they mix and clean up with water so you don’t have to deal with “turp” or chemicals.